aristanetworks/avd/docs/contribution/e2e-test/tool-flow.md

 The inventory is loaded once per scenario. `extra_vars` are installed on Ansible's variable manager before host variables are evaluated.
 Devices and their resolved variables can therefore be reused across fabric builds.

-The process pool uses the `forkserver` multiprocessing context.
+Normal runs use a process pool with the `forkserver` multiprocessing context.
 Each worker runs `initialize_worker` to initialize its own PyAVD schema store and, when custom templates are enabled, its own Ansible plugin loader.
 Main-process initialization is separate because initialized Python state does not implicitly cross the forkserver boundary.
+Callers such as the CodSpeed suite can inject an inline executor to exercise the same preparation and build stages in the current process without changing the normal command-line behavior.

 If `custom_path` is configured, it is inserted at the front of `sys.path` for the scenario.
 During context teardown, the original path is restored and modules loaded from the custom directory are evicted from the import cache.